sivte/mango-range/README.md

 ### Server-Side Architecture

-The application follows a three-layer architecture pattern:
+The application follows a three-layer architecture pattern for data fetching:

-#### 1. **Server Actions Layer**
+#### 1. **Server Components**

-Server Actions provide the entry point for client-server communication.
-They handle:

-- Error handling
+Server Components in Next.js fetch data directly by calling services.
+They:

+- Run on the server during rendering
-- Calling the appropriate service layer
+- Call service layer methods directly

-Located in `app/actions/`, these functions are called directly from React components using Next.js Server Actions.
+- Handle errors and display appropriate UI (notFound, error boundaries)
+- Pass data to client components as props

+Located in `app/`, Server Components use async/await to fetch data before rendering.

 #### 2. **Service Layer**